ElektraInitiative/libelektra/src/plugins/README.md

 - [glob](glob) using globbing techniques
 - [struct](struct) using a defined structure (may also reject configuration not conforming to that structure)
+- [globalglob](globalglob) copies from spec to other namespaces using globbing techniques and does a structure check

 Plugins that check if values are valid based on meta data (typically copied by another plugin just before):